 Subscribers to your email list are persons who have permitted you to market your product or service to them.

-There are some unscrupulous individuals and organisations who offer to sell you an email list.
+Some unscrupulous individuals and organisations offer to sell you an email list.
 Don’t waste your time or money.
-You don’t know what dubious means they used in gathering the contact details of persons on their list.
-The contact details might be fake.
+You don’t know what dubious means or the email marketing tool they used to gather the contact details on their list.
+The contact details might be fake and will harm your email deliverability.

-My candid advice is to grow your email from scratch.
-That way, you are marketing to real people who have shown a genuine interest in your product or service.
+My candid advice is to grow your email list from scratch.
+You are marketing to real people who have shown a genuine interest in your product or service.

 How to Grow Your Email List

-Here are seven superb ways to grow your email list.
+Here are seven superb ways to grow your email list depending on your type of business.

 Create an E-book